spedu/Week-13/README.md

   * `$location` is an angular wrapper for `window.location`
 2. Use the `.then()` promise chained success function to change the location
   * `$location.path('/');`

+## Download Postman
+*together*

+1. Google postman while in chrome
+  * Postman is a chrome app/extension
+2. Use it to ping the server we have now